munin-monitoring/munin/doc/reference/munin.conf.rst

 .. option:: address <value>

-   The host name, IP address, or alternate transport used to contact the node.
+   Specifies the host name or IP address, with an optional scheme.

-   Alternate transport is specified with:
+   Permitted schemes are "munin://", "ssh://" or "cmd://".
+If no scheme is specified, the default is "munin://"

-   ``ssh://<address>/<command> <command line arguments>``
+   The "ssh://" and "cmd://" schemes take arguments after the URL.

-   See also :ref:`example-alternate-transport`.
+   See :ref:`address-schemes` for examples.

 .. option:: port <port number>